frankshearar/Home/Reverse-Dependencies-(Dependent-Packages).md

 _Latest stable version_ depends on _any version_ of the focus package.

+This mean if a package depended on the focus package in version 2.0.0 but moved off of it for version 2.1.0, then it will no longer be displayed as a dependent.
+If a package is depending on version 1.0.0 of the focus package, but the latest version of the focus package is 1.1.0, it will still be displayed as a dependent regardless of which version of the focus package is currently being viewed.

 We are framing the appearance of a dependent package as an "endorsement" from that package.
-By using the focus package in their latest stable version, they are essentially endorsing the focus package.
+By using the focus package in their latest stable version, a package is essentially endorsing the focus package.
 We only display a package as a dependent if the latest stable version depends on the focus package because a transition away from the focus package may indicate they are no longer willing to endorse it.

+For more details on this, please see the [FAQ section](#faq).

 ### Mock ups